erickveil/erickveil.github.com/_posts/2024-01-05-How-To-Design-a-MVC-Project.md

 It's pretty simple compared to my **Eight Part** 😲 MVI walkthrough which does the same thing as this one.
 I think if you're going to want to put together a project that's not MVC, you're going to have to come up with a very good reason to give up the simplicity of development you've got here.

-One reason that I can think of right now might be: Maybe you're working on a more dynamic UI.
+One reason that I can think of right now might be: Maybe we're working on a more dynamic UI.
 The static nature of the XML does not lend itself very well to dynamically generating UI elements on the fly.
 It's not impossible, but I would rather do that job in Compose.

 Here's the whole project on GitHub: [MVC Table Roller](https://github.com/erickveil/MVC_Table_Roller)